dereking/grest/README.md

 # static files
 The directory named "static" is the place which storages the static files.
-The subdirectories "css", "js", "images", "fonts" storage the corresponding static files.;
+The subdirectories "css", "js", "images", "fonts", "public" storage the corresponding static files.;

 # controller
 there are one Filter Function in controller.